VKCOM/noverify/docs/dynamic_rules.md

 This rule will match usage if `$id` variable.

-Also, originally designed to apply to variables by matching their names, the functionality has been extended so that if a string literal is captured under the given name, the regular expression is applied to its literal value.

 When a string literal is captured, the regular expression is applied to the literal’s value.

 For example: